Substitutions on compact alphabets: Introduction

-Many of the above cited works mention the difficult problem of establishing unique ergodicity for substitution dynamical systems in the infinite alphabet setting.
-It is sometimes possible to show this for a particular example, but finding general sufficient criteria to ensure unique ergodicity is another matter.
-Beyond the constant-length setting \cite{Queffelec,RY-profinite}, very little is known.
 One of the principal aims of this work is to establish the first general criterion for unique ergodicity without requiring the substitution to have constant length.
 This entails considering the substitution operator $M$ on the space $C(\mathcal{A})$ of continuous real-valued functions on the alphabet.
 The space $C(\mathcal{A})$ is a Banach lattice, allowing us to benefit from known results on positive, mean ergodic and power convergent operators on Banach lattices \cite{Abdelaziz, Eisner, Karlin, SchaeferBook, Schaefer60}.
 Even with the abundance of literature on such operators, we emphasise that the infinite-dimensional situation is far from straightforward.
 In particular, primitivity no longer guarantees unique ergodicity; compare \cite[Prop.~31]{DOP:self-induced}.
-Moreover, $M$ is a compact operator essentially only when the alphabet is finite (Proposition \ref{prop: non-compact}), and hence the classical Kre\u{\i}n--Rutman theory \cite{KR-compact} for compact operators is not applicable.
-However, similar results generalise to quasi-compact operators, where the spectral radius is a pole of the resolvent (see \cite[Thm.~4.1.4]{Nieberg-BL} and the following remark).
-We have the following (see also Theorem~\ref{thm: primitive+qc => uniquely ergodic}):
+Moreover, $M$ is a compact operator essentially only when the alphabet is finite (Proposition \ref{prop: non-compact}), and hence the classical Kre\u{\i}n--Rutman theorem \cite{KR-compact} for compact operators is not applicable.
+We mention this specific theorem as it is one of the simplest generalisations of Perron--Frobenius theory in the infinite dimensional setting.

+However, similar results generalise to quasi-compact operators, where the spectral radius \(r\) is a pole of the resolvent and outside of the essential spectrum (see \cite[Thm.~4.1.4]{Nieberg-BL} and the following remark).
+More generally, unique ergodicity follows from the weaker condition of strong power convergence of the operator \(T = M/r\), meaning that \(T^n f\) converges strongly for each \(f \in C(\A)\); the result below follows from Theorem \ref{thm:inv measures - tiling} and Corollary \ref{cor: inv measures - subshift} (see also Theorem~\ref{thm: primitive+qc => uniquely ergodic}):

-\begin{theorem} Let $\varrho$ be a primitive substitution on a compact Hausdorff alphabet with corresponding subshift $X_\sub$ and substitution operator $M$.
-If $T = M/r$ is quasi-compact, then $X_\sub$ is uniquely ergodic. \end{theorem}
+\begin{theorem} Let $\sub$ be a primitive substitution on a compact Hausdorff alphabet with corresponding subshift $X_\sub$ and substitution operator $M$.
+Let $r$ be the spectral radius of $M$.
+If $T = M/r$ is strongly power convergent, then $X_\sub$ is uniquely ergodic. \end{theorem}